danamulligan/game_dmm107/doc/DESIGN.md

 # DESIGN.md

 ## NAME: Dana Mulligan (dmm107)
+## NOTE: all line refs are from when code was submitted

 ### Design Goals
 In designing the project, I wanted to make it easy to **add different types of bricks, levels, and power ups quickly**, and I think that I succeeded!
 Once I had the bare bones down, it took very little time to add different types of bricks (what I mean by that: bricks that take a different amount of hits to break, and bricks that have powerups and penalties).
 As described below, adding another level doesn't take much time or effort, and adding a powerup is also described below.
 Once I had written the ``PowerUpBrick``, ``PowerUp``, ``PenaltyBrick``, and ``Penalty`` Classes, it became really easy to add another type of power up.
 Adding a new power up that doesn't change the state of any object currently in game play (such as making the ``Shield``) didn't take any time either, and I had it working in under 30 minutes (which is fast for me).
 So while I struggled in getting the Levels to work, once it was there it was easy to do what I had wanted to do.